apache/kylin/website/docs/restapi/async_query_api.md

 > 3. In this chapter， all get requests and delete by ID request are forward compatible, that is, if the project parameter is not transferred to the URL, the request can also be successful if the project parameter is transferred to the request body.
 > 4. Due to the requirements of the parquet format, the naming of the column can not contain characters such as ",; {} () \\ n\\ t =", so you need to display the definition alias in the SQL query, and the alias does not contain these special characters.
 > 5. The earlier versions of hive do not support reading the parquet date type field, so you can replace the original table data type with timestamp, or upgrade hive to the versions after 1.2 .
+> 6. In order to solve performance problem, we move the `include_header` parameter to Submit Async Query API, the `include_header` parameter in Download Query Result API doesn't work now.